benchristel/process-to-processes/src/SoftwareDevelopment/SoftwareSystem.md

 - Configuring your development environment to make your work easier
 - Rethinking how your team prioritizes and assigns tasks
 - Studying the business domain you're working in
+- Talking to stakeholders to clarify feature priorities
 - Setting up a recurring meeting
 - Canceling a meeting that's no longer useful